yasufum/dpdk-installer/README.md

 Setup environment for running [spp](http://www.dpdk.org/browse/apps/spp/) and install.
-It also installs customized qemu.
+It also installs customized qemu for using DPDK on VMs.

 Require DPDK is installed.